 A dog responds to human pointing to identify where a treat is located

 You’ll learn that dogs understand humans better than Chimpanzees in certain ways.
 Scientists have done an number of fascinating experiements including those which identify how dogs look at human faces.
 Like humans, dogs have a left-right orientation when looking at a human face.
 Dogs don’t do this on dog faces or anything other object so, this may indicate their ability to read our emotions and could explain why they seem to know how we’re feeling.
 Also, did you know that dogs respond to our pointing in various directions?
-Chimps don’t do this and neither do wolf cubs.
+Chimps don’t do this and neither do wolf cubs (dog walker service).

 Dogs Decoded also explores a sound we all know too well: barking.
 While wolves, the original pooches, only bark as a warning, it seems dogs may have developed a wider repertoire of sounds to communicate specifically with humans.
 In Budapest, Hungary, scientists ran an experiment for which they collected recordings and had humans listen and identify what the barks and sounds meant.
 The people were overwhelmingly correct in whether a sound was a call for attention, a protective bark, a playful noise or something else.